By Ally Kennedy, Founder of Amiga

 7. Case management software does matter.

 Take it from someone who had a very elaborate system of excel spreadsheets and word documents: the money spent on case management software is worth every penny.
 (I love MyCase because it’s extremely easy to use.)
+Practice Partner and Clio also come highly recommended.

 8. Don’t be so afraid to invest in what you need.